Dian Fossey Gorilla Fund International: Original financing

 Busy with her research in Africa, Fossey enlisted the help of her friends, primatologist Richard Wrangham and TV presenter David Attenborough, who approached conservation organizations located in the UK including the Fauna Preservation Society (FPS) and the International Union for Conservation of Nature, which declined Fossey's request in favor of supporting an approach emphasizing tourism to Rwanda.
-Early donors included the National Geographic Society, which pledged $5,000, as did the World Wildlife Fund, over the objections of some of its members who had heard rumors of Fossey's anti-poaching patrols and other tactics she used against poaching.
+Early donors included the National Geographic Society, which pledged $5,000, as did the World Wildlife Fund.

 Fossey managed to keep the control of the Digit Fund in the United States until her death.
 Through the Digit Fund, Fossey financed patrols to destroy poachers' traps among the mountains of Virunga.
 In four months in 1979, the Fossey patrol consisting of four African staffers destroyed 987 poachers' traps in the research area's vicinity.

-After Fossey was murdered, the Digit Fund was renamed the Dian Fossey Gorilla Fund and is now headquartered in Atlanta, Georgia. (gorillafund.org).
+After Fossey was murdered, the Digit Fund was renamed the Dian Fossey Gorilla Fund and is now headquartered in Atlanta, Georgia.